ranveerrajput/devConnect/README.md

 #6
-Creating a config folder under src and creating database.js file under it To talk to db we will be using an npm library mongoose
+Creating a config folder under src and creating database.js file under it To talk to db we will be using an npm library mongoose We first create a mongoose schema then we create mongoose model